DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 ### Adding Spreadsheet into the app

 Now it's time to add the component into our app.
-Open **App.svelte** and add the following code instead of the one that had been there before:
+Open **App.svelte** and replace the code with the following one:

 ~~~svelte title="App.svelte"
 <script>